Finding and working with suppliers

 Get legal advice before signing

 Always get legal advice before you sign a contract.
-This is particularly important if there is significant risk to your business if the supplier does not provide the products or services on time and at the agreed price.
+This is very important if your business could be at risk if the supplier does not provide the products or services on time and at the agreed price.

 How to negotiate supplier contracts

-When negotiating supplier contracts, you and the supplier will each need to review the proposed contract and discuss any changes that are required to make the contract acceptable before signing.
+You and your supplier will each need to review the proposed contract.
+You then discuss any changes to make the contract acceptable before signing.

-You might need to negotiate inclusions within the contract.
-To do this effectively:
+You might need to negotiate what is in contract.
+You should:

 - use effective and clear communication including active listening, summarising and questioning